sandbox-quantum/Tangelo/README.md

 This folder contains the following files and subfolders:

 - **qsdk** :
 Code implementing various functionalities and algorithms to research and perform quantum chemistry experiments on gate-model quantum computers or simulators.
-The various features are exposed in toolboxes, and can be assembled to form workflows: electronic structure solvers.
+The various features are exposed in toolboxes, and can be assembled to form simple or complex workflows encapsulating pre-processing, quantum execution and post-processing.

 - **docs** :
 Source code documentation and user documentation (Sphinx)